 Legal Options Available To People Injured In A Truck Accident With A Consolidated Freightways Vehicle

 Every victim of a Con-Way – Consolidated Freightways truck accident likely has extensive medical bills, is unable to work due to their injuries, or may have died from the crash.

-Rosenfeld Injury Lawyers at (888) 424-5757 offer a variety of legal options when representing victims of a large truck accident.
+Rosenfeld Injury Lawyers LLC at (888) 424-5757 offer a variety of legal options when representing victims of a large truck accident.
 The attorneys help their clients receive adequate compensation to cover their damages, injuries, pain, and suffering.
 The law firm offers a no obligation, free initial consultation to discuss the merits of a large truck accident claim.
 Contact us today!